wusai2333/trib/doc/lab2.md

 Welcome to Lab 2.
-The goal of this lab is to use the RPC service we built in Lab 1 as the basis to impelement a scalable Tribbler infrastructure, split into separate frontends and backends.
+The goal of this lab is to use the RPC service we built in Lab 1 as the basis to impelement a scalable Tribbler infrastructure, split into separate front-ends and back-ends.

 In particular, you will do this by first wrapping the key-value server into a distributed key-value service called *bin storage*.
 Your implementation should fit the `trib.BinStorage` interface.
-Then, on top of this storage layer, you will implement a stateless Tribbler frontend that fits the `trib.Server` interface.
+Then, on top of this storage layer, you will implement a stateless Tribbler front-end that fits the `trib.Server` interface.

 ## Get Your Repo Up-to-date